CS61D/website/docs/Assignments/database.md

 ## Part 2: CRUD Operations

-Using the schema defined in Part 1, write functions to perform the following CRUD operations and use Zod to validate the inputs for these functions to ensure data integrity.:
+Using the schema defined in Part 1, write functions to perform the following CRUD operations and use Zod to validate the inputs for these functions to ensure data integrity.

 - **Create:** Add new records to the customers, menu_items, orders, and order_items tables.
 - **Read:** Retrieve data from these tables.
 Implement functions to get all records and to get a record by its ID.